maxloopinmok/weekly-report/35 - 2023 Monday April 10 to Sunday April 16.md

-As of Wednesday 11pm this week, I worked on the following:
+As of Thursday 4pm this week, I worked on the following:

 # Primary Task:
 - To learn how to do better programming and researching to support and contribute to our projects.